DenTelezhkin/DTTableViewManager/README.md

 **Important**

-All events are stored on `DTTableViewManager` instance, so be sure to declare self weak in capture lists to prevent retain cycles.
+Unlike methods with method pointers, all events with closures are stored on `DTTableViewManager` instance, so be sure to declare [weak self] in capture lists to prevent retain cycles.

 ### Selection